nghiatnh/AgeEstimation/README.md

 ## II.
 Data Mining

-To build a model to predict the age of Vietnamese people, we need a dataset that shows the dependences of Vietnamese people's age on their characteristics.
+To build a model to predicts the age of Vietnamese people, we need a dataset that shows the dependences of Vietnamese people's age on their characteristics.
 In this project, we chose Vietnamese celebrities to collect data because their background information (age, image) is easy to find.
 However, using the images of celebrities also has many challenges.
 One of them is that they are often younger than their actual age.